Search

 • Legal statements: Two statements must appear on all flyers: the ADA alternative-format statement and the statement of nondiscrimination.
 If you are holding an event, you also need to include the ADA accommodation statement.
 These statements can be found here on the Affirmative Action website.

 • U.Ed.
 Number.
-You get this by sending your flyer or other promotional material to Annemarie Mountz at [email protected] so she can make sure it meets University policy (including the above bullets), and visual identity standards and editorial standards.
-Once it does, she will assign a unique U.Ed. number, which you need to incorporate into the flyer or other promotional material.
+You get this by sending your flyer or other promotional material to [email protected] so the communications team can make sure it meets University policy (including the above bullets), and visual identity standards and editorial standards.
+Once it does, your flyer will be assigned a unique U.Ed. number, which you need to incorporate into the flyer or other promotional material.0

 **NOTE: This information pertains only to printed and electronic promotional materials.
 Classroom instructional materials, scholarly journals, research papers, internal memoranda, and forms do not need U.Ed. numbers.